llaurra-n/Isoform_Database_SIAF/README.md

 This project scales a targeted strategy to bypass these limitations.
 By isolating and targeting **only the unique sequence regions**, **alternative C-terminal variants**, and **neo-N-termini** generated via post-prenylation processing, this custom database restricts the search space strictly to enzyme-specific, unique proteoform regions.

-The resulting streamlined databases can be integrated directly into proteotypic-filtered search pipelines (e.g., MaxQuant).
+The resulting streamlined databases can be integrated directly into proteotypic-filtered search pipelines like MaxQuant.

 ---